benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 [3]:http://blog.founddrama.net/2012/08/agile-for-the-introvert/comment-page-1/

-"""
-First, the bad uncomfortable news: Sometimes there is absolutely no substitute for a good ol’ fashioned Agile bullpen.
+_First, the bad uncomfortable news: Sometimes there is absolutely no substitute for a good ol’ fashioned Agile bullpen.
 You’ll be better off if you accept this now.
 While (as an introvert) this is usually the last thing on Earth that I want to do, there are situations that demand it.
 If you’re up against an important deadline delivery, then you know that you need all the communication bandwidth you can get.
 Sometimes it’s easier to just have everyone in a room, stand up, shout out the latest critical changes, kick off the integration build, and move on to the next thing.
-(Where I come from, we call this “Thunderdoming.”)
+(Where I come from, we call this “Thunderdoming.”)_ "Thunderdoming"... another entry for my corporate dinner diary.
-"""

 Oh the joyful imagary this creates in my mind.
-I've always wanted to do intricate work in the middle of an old fashioned stock exchange with people """shouting out the latest critical changes""".
+I've always wanted to do intricate work in the middle of an old fashioned stock exchange with people _"shouting out the latest critical changes"_.
 Critical changes requiring concentration and some level of intelligence and thought in a roudy stock exchange type arena.
 Awesome.